SRCC GBO Exam Preparation

 SRCC GBO GK Section Preparation (As of 2013, this section has been done away with)

-- MAT GK, SNAP GK and Related Exam GK books.
-SRCC GK is infamously known to be a repeat questions from other management exams.
+- MAT GK, SNAP GK, and Related Exam GK books.
+SRCC GK is infamously known to be a repeat question from other management exams.

 - Arihant GK Manual.

 - Career Launcher or any other preparation provider management book.

 These four sources would be more than enough to tackle the GK section of SRCC.
 You can also join the Pagalguy GK thread that runs every year to help you in your GK preparation.
 Remember, the SRCC Paper is geared more towards static GK!!